heena-manglani/neuropsyentist/docs/_build/html/_sources/source/PackageManagers.md.txt

 * Homebrew is installed in /usr/local.
   * Every time you open up the terminal, it will have access to our /usr/local/bin directory.
   * Installing a package using “brew” will install package in its own directory and then symlink it into /usr/local.
-* Anaconda is installed in ~/opt directory when installing with the Graphical Installer
+* Anaconda is installed in ~/opt directory when installing with the Graphical Installer.

 ------